mathieu-benoit/mathieu-benoit.github.io/content/posts/2021/03/policy-controller.md

 ```
 You could see this list [here](https://cloud.google.com/anthos-config-management/docs/reference/constraint-template-library) too.

-Based on those templates, you could create your own constraints like described [here](https://cloud.google.com/anthos-config-management/docs/how-to/creating-constraints).
+Based on those templates, you could create your own [constraints](https://open-policy-agent.github.io/gatekeeper/website/docs/howto/#constraints) like described [here](https://cloud.google.com/anthos-config-management/docs/how-to/creating-constraints).

-Let's see an example, by leveraging the `K8sAllowedRepos` template, where we would like to allow only specific container registries for the images of the Pods running on our cluster:
+Let's see an example, by leveraging the `K8sAllowedRepos` template, with which we would like to allow only specific container registries for the images of the Pods running on our cluster:
 ```
 kubectl describe K8sAllowedRepos
 cat > allowed-repos.yaml << EOF